Who We Are

 Learn more about Dr. Barbour: Click Here

-Steven Watterson, Vice-Chairperson
+Steven Watterson, Vice Chair

 Education Associate at South Carolina Department of Education.
-After a full career as a Naval Officer, service in CTAE for 15 years!
+After a full career as a Naval Officer, service in CTAE for over 15 years!

 Learn more about Mr. Watterson: Click Here

-Dr. Oscar Carter, Treasurer
+Dr. Oscar Carter, State Representative

 Director of Skilled Technical Sciences at the Missouri Department of Elementary & Secondary Education.
 Over three decades working in technical education.